DTBIssy/atlas-T3-final/README.md

 ## Goals

-With this I strived to create a website that replicated the cool scroll animations you find on websites like Apple or Google.
+With this, I strived to create a website that replicated the cool scroll animations that you find on websites like Apple or Google.
 Another Goal was to implement some basic animations to make the website feel more alive and interactable.
-What I've learned while creating this website:
+What I've done while creating this website is:

-- How to implement GSAP (greensock animations) with Javascript
+- Implement GSAP (greensock animations) with Javascript
-- Refining my javascript interactivity and Web Storage capabilities
+- Refine my javascript interactivity and Web Storage capabilities
-- And also how to push my self alittle further over the finish line
+- Learned more frameworks in a short time
+- Be proud of how far I've come in a year

 > Mobile and Tablet Screens are currently being implemented.
 Will be completed on a later date

 ## [Rock Crawlers](https://dtbissy.github.io/atlas-T3-final/landing.html)

-Above it the link to Rock Crawlers Application Website.
+Above is the link to Rock Crawlers Application Website.
 Join us on our biggest expedition YET!

 ### Authors